MBCProject/mbc-markdown/yfaq/README.md

 ### What are the primary use cases of MBC? ###

-MBC's primary use cases are:
-* **Standardized reporting**: Enables consistent interpretation of result data and improves detection, mitigation, and remediation.
+* **Standardized reporting**: Enables consistent interpretation of result data to improve detection, mitigation, and remediation.
-* **Correlation of malware analysis results**: Correlates results of automated tools (e.g., sandboxes) or manual analysis, providing validation of results or identifying areas for further investigation.
+* **Correlation of malware analysis results**: Correlates results of automated tools (e.g., sandboxes) or manual analysis, validating results or identifying areas for further investigation.
-* **Labeled data sets for malware research**: using MBC to label malware samples provides a collection of malware meeting chosen criteria that can support research (e.g., assessment of tool effectiveness, similarity analysis).
+* **Labeled data sets for malware research**: Using MBC to label malware samples provides a collection of malware meeting chosen criteria that can support research (e.g., assessment of tool effectiveness, similarity analysis).
-* **Malware analysis support**: Informs the malware analysis process because having a set of identified, organized behaviors helps an analyst know what to look for.
+* **Malware analysis support**: MBC's set of identified, organized behaviors helps an analyst know what to look for, informing the malware analysis process.

 ### How should information in the Methods section be used? ###